What happiness isn’t

-New experiences are exhilarating and fun.
-And they make us happy, don’t they?
+New experiences are exhilarating and fun—and they tend to make us happy, right?

-Dopamine is released in the brain when we experience novel things, which creates pleasurable feelings in the body.
+Our brains release dopamine when we try something new, which creates pleasurable feelings in our bodies.
 Because it feels so good, it’s easy to mistake this experience for happiness.

-But that rush of excitement usually doesn’t last very long, and it’s not sustainable.
-You can’t feel that way all the time or you’ll quickly become exhausted.
-Some people still try, however, and this could be due to the fact that they have a novelty-seeking personality trait, but having more novel experiences than the average person doesn’t necessarily make them happier people.
+But that rush of excitement doesn’t usually last very long, and it’s not sustainable.
+You can’t feel that way all the time or you’ll become exhausted.

-You can certainly live a meaningful life and be happy, but they’re not the same thing.
-When researchers looked at what it means to live a happy life versus a meaningful life, they discovered a few key distinctions:
+You can live a meaningful life and be happy, but they’re not the same.
+When researchers looked at what it means to live happily versus meaningfully, they discovered a few key differences:1

 - Happy people tend to focus on satisfying their wants and needs.

-- Happiness involves the present moment while meaningfulness involves the past, present, and future—plus how they’re all connected.
+- Happiness involves the present moment, while meaningfulness involves the past, present, and future—as well as how they’re all connected.